PurpleSpy/ImageColorChannelSplitter/README.md

 wX sets the width of scanlines in X pixels high

 nX sets density of stippling, X is possible white space distance between pixels, though a pixel may be drawn between 0-X randomly

+hX sets the min threshold for option -G and -S, where X is 0-255

+HX sets the max threshold for option -G and -S, where X is 0-255

 [argument files]